sassoftware/viya-ark/playbooks/pre-install-playbook/README.md

 Use this playbook to prepare for a deployment of SAS Viya 3.4.

-This playbook does not require you to provide the details of your software Order.
-It will therefore apply all usual pre-reqs for Visual Analytics, Visual Statistics, and Visual Data Mining and Machine Learning, on all machines, regardless of their role.
+This playbook does not require you to provide the details of your software order.
+It will therefore apply all usual pre-reqs for SAS Visual Analytics, SAS Visual Statistics, and SAS Visual Data Mining and Machine Learning, on all machines, regardless of their role.

 ## Prerequisites for Running the Pre-installation Playbook